dudupopkhadze/typescript-lox-interpreter/README.md

 # TSLox -> TypeScript Lox Interepreter

- Lox is a simple dynamically typed programming language with a satatic scope, and tlox is a simple typescript interpreter built from scratch.
+ Lox is a simple dynamically typed programming language with a static scope, built-in clock and many more good features.

+ TSLox is a simple typescript interpreter built from scratch.

 # Running Lox